Youssefnjah/Cybersecurity-Final-Project/README.md

 # Cybersecurity-Final-Project

 In this Project I played the role of a SOC Anylyst for X-corp.
-I set up alerts and Index pattern on kibana to monitor and log the attacks that I will be conducting soon after.
+I set up alerts and Index patterns on kibana to monitor and log the attacks that I will be conducting soon after.
 After setting up the alerts I played the role of a pentration tester to try and exploit the Word Press Server as we will see.
 I then analyzed live traffic on Wireshark to find any abnormalities.

 # Accomplishments